dvshnkr/mle/src/linear-models/linear-modeling.md

 Note that, here, we are making predictions on the same data that was used to train the model.
 In general, this is a bad idea, since our objective is to train a model which performs well on data that it has not been trained on.
 Later, we will take a look at cross-validation, which can help us make predictions on data that the model was not trained on.

 That said, the Lasso model we previously trained has an RMSE of 2.15.<br>
-This means that, on average, our model's predictions are off target by 2.15 units, when making predicitons on the same data it was trained on.<br>
+This means that, on average, our model's predictions are off target by 2.15 units, when making predictions on the same data it was trained on.<br>
 Almost certainly, the model's performance would be worse on data it has not been trained on, although we did reduce its variance to some extent by regularising it.

 Armed with this metric, it is time to go beyond linear predictors.